xLeviadeer/MC-BSR-S2-Legislature/Jurisdiction/Jurisdiction.md

 The ability to **Kill**[^1] is to be determined by the [[Property Owner]].
 The [[Property#Shared Private Property|Shared Private Property]] must follow the proper [[Signage#Signage Requirements|Signage Requirements]] or else **Killing**[^1] is assumed to not be allowed.
 This rule is only invalid if a [[Property Owner]] is [[Property Owner#Right to Kill while Trespassing Personal Private Property|killing a citizen for trespassing]].
 #### Damaging
 The ability to **Damage**[^2] is to be determined by the [[Property Owner]].
 The [[Property#Shared Private Property|Shared Private Property]] must follow the proper [[Signage#Signage Requirements|Signage Requirements]] or else **Damaging**[^2] is assumed to not be allowed.
 This rule is only invalid if a [[Property Owner]] is [[Property Owner#Right to Kill while Trespassing Personal Private Property|killing a citizen for trespassing]].
+#### Publicized Private Property
+**Publicized Private Property** may be abstracted shaped as long as it is obvious where it begins and ends.
+This can be done via:
+- Following the rules of [[Signage#Private and Shared Private Property Valid Signage Locations|Private and Shared Private Property Valid Signage Locations]] for the publicized portion and including [[Signage#Publicized Private Property Signage|Publicized Private Property Signage]].
+- Providing no signage regarding [[Property#Private Property|Private Property]] meaning that the portion of [[Property]] must be public.

 ---
 ## Private Property Jurisdiction